- Find a Trail

 - Get Involved

-The Village of Springville in western New York is home to the first section of the proposed 27-mile corridor that will eventually be known as the Erie-Cattaraugus Rail Trail.
+The Village of Springville in Western New York is home to the first section of the proposed 27-mile Erie Cattaraugus Rail Trail.
 Running 1.8 miles from the northern border to the southern border of the town, the Pop Warner Rail Trail is the first fully developed and opened section of this impressive project.
 It is a multiuse trail, with asphalt millings on its surface, and is open to a range of non-motorized uses.
+The trail south of the West Main Street trailhead (227 West Main Street) is an out-and-back trail, because the trail's end at the southern town limits is not accessible from the neighboring streets.

 The trail lies on the abandoned Buffalo & Pittsburgh Railroad right-of-way.
 Aside from recreation and transportation, the trail also helps to maintain the historical significance of the railroad corridor.
-The Erie-Cattaraugus trail will stretch along this railbed beginning in Orchard Park and terminating in Town of Ashford, taking one through the charming communities and spectacular vistas of Western New York.
+The Erie Cattaraugus Rail Trail will stretch along this railbed beginning in Orchard Park and terminating in Town of Ashford, taking one through the charming communities and spectacular vistas of Western New York.

-The main access point is the West Main Street Trail Head (248 West Main St) which sits across from the Historic Rail Road Depot in Springville.
+The main access point is the West Main Street Trail Head (227 West Main Street) which sits across from the Historic Railroad Depot in Springville.

 TrailLink is a free service provided by Rails-to-Trails conservancy